Treating chronic fatigue syndrome

 CBT aims to help reduce the severity of your symptoms and the distress associated with CFS.
-It works by breaking down overwhelming problems into smaller parts and by breaking the negative cycle of interconnected thoughts, feelings, physical sensations and actions.
+It works by breaking down overwhelming problems into smaller parts, and by breaking the negative cycle of interconnected thoughts, feelings, physical sensations and actions.

-Ideally, your CBT therapist will have experience in dealing with CFS and treatment will be offered on a one-to-one basis.
+Ideally, your CBT therapist will have experience of dealing with CFS and treatment will be offered on a one-to-one basis.
 The treatment will be tailored to your needs and may include some of the following:

-- helping you to accept your diagnosis
+- helping you accept your diagnosis

 - trying to increase your sense of control over your symptoms